Mansard Loft Conversion Cost

 The tradesperson or team that you hire to complete a loft conversion will likely have a skip hire company that they work with — and may have negotiated lower rates if you let them handle it.

-The cost to hire a skip, if you wanted to handle it yourself, would be around £200 to £300 per week.
+The cost of skip hire, if you wanted to handle it yourself, would be around £200 to £300 per week.

 Keep in mind: A skip licence is required if the skip will be placed on the road instead of the driveway or in the garden.
 This licence must be renewed daily, and the local council determines the cost.